[Tartan History Page]

 1187-1283 AD

-King Richard I “the Lion-Hearted” and Queen Berengaria of England sell William the monarchy back for 10,000 marks.
-William’s Anglo-Saxons and Flemings take over Inverness /Ireland.
-Alexander II takes throne, but is known as a Celtic earl because King John of England now ruler by papal dispensation after Richard I is killed in The Crusades by the Archduke of Austria.
-King John made ruler of: England, Scotland, Ireland & Wales by the Holy Roman Empire.
-Prince Arthur, heir to the English throne, is imprisoned in the Tower of Falaise and stabbed to death.
+King Richard I Coeur de Leon: The Lion-Hearted and Queen Berengaria of England sell William the monarchy back for 10,000 marks.
+William’s Anglo-Saxons and Flemings take over Inverness / Ireland.
+1199: Alexander II takes throne, but is known as a Celtic earl because King John of England a.k.a Jean sans Terre Plantagenêt now ruler by papal dispensation after Richard I is killed in The Crusades by the Archduke of Austria.
+King John made ruler of: England, Scotland, Ireland & Wales by the Holy Roman Empire: Emperor Henry VI.
+1202: Prince Arthur: Bear Born, heir to the English throne, is imprisoned in the Tower of Falaise and stabbed to death.
 His sister Eleanor is locked in a convent.
 1220: Guy Fawkes: Gascon Fawkes de Breaute, captain of King John’s mercenaries, loses Oxford and Hertford castles and the sheriffdoms of Oxford, Bedford, Buckinghamshire, Cambridgeshire and Huntingdon.
 Elfael Campaign: Welsh Rebellion: Welsh princes attack all the English castles in Wales.
 King John hangs them and sends for Flemish mercenaries.
 1231: Gannoc or Degannwy Campaign, Gloucester Peace Treaty: Henry III brings Welshmen’s heads back as trophies.
 Llywelyn ap Iorwerth attacks Montgomery, Radnor, Brecon, Caerleon and Cardigan.
-David ap [means son of] Llywelyn repudiates the treaty, appeals to the pope, and assumes the title Prince of Wales.
-Battle of Lewes: Henry III of England captured by Simon de Montfort.
+David II ap [means son of] Llywelyn (pron. loo-WELL-in) repudiates the treaty, appeals to the pope, and assumes the title Prince of Wales.
+1263: Battle of Lewes: Henry III of England captured by Simon de Montfort.
 1263: Battle of Largs: Alexander II seizes Norwegian Argyll, Galloway & Hebrides islands, dispenses the land to his own followers, hangs Norwegian supporters, and dies.
 King of the Isles Angus Mór accepts King Alexander III of Scotland as his overlord and retains his territory.
 1266: Bread Trials: English Laws Regulate the price of bread & limit bakers’ profits.
-Bakers ordered to mark each loaf of bread.
-Bakers are prosecuted for selling loaves not conforming to the weights required by law.
-Baron’s War: Battle of Evesham: Simon de Montfort assasinated by Edward I. Edward I, Hammer of the Scots, becomes king of England.
+Bakers ordered to mark each loaf of bread, prosecuted for selling loaves not conforming to the weights required by Edward I. 1272: Baron’s War: Battle of Evesham: Simon de Montfort assasinated.
+Edward I, Hammer of the Scots, becomes king of England.
 He murders Llewellyn, last native Prince of Wales and annexes Wales to England.
 Montfort’s body is hacked to pieces and buried under the high altar of Evesham Cathedral by the Cistercian monks.
-Llewellyn and his brother David heads are exposed on a lance in the Tower of London after being hung, drawn, and quartered.
+Llewellyn and his brother David’s heads are exposed on a lance in the Tower of London after being hung, drawn, and quartered.
 First Sedition Law: Anyone who criticizes the king, government, army, flag, etc. can be tried

 1314-1346 AD

 1314: Battle of Bannockburn: Declaration of Arbroath / Treaty of Northampton Robert the Bruce’s wife and daughter kidnapped.
 Edward II of England murdered by his wife Isabella of France.
 Declaration of Arbroth sent to Rome declaring Scotland a nation and Scots as: Angles, Saxons, Flemings, Normans, Norse, Strathclyde Britons, and Gaels.
-Isabella imprisons her son in the Tower of London and declares herself regent of England (a regent is one who rules until the king/queen is an adult) Edward III escapes the tower, banishes his mother to Norfolk, invades Scotland, and proclaims Edward Balliol King of Scotland.
-Five year old David II of Scotland smuggled to France.
-Famine of 1315-1317, Battle of Athenry 1316: Five Irish kings killed along with chieftains from Connacht, Thomond and Westmeath.
+Isabella imprisons her son in the Tower of London and declares herself regent of England (a regent is one who rules until the king / queen is an adult).
+Edward III escapes the tower, banishes his mother to Norfolk, invades Scotland, and proclaims Edward Balliol King of Scotland.
+5 year old David II of Scotland smuggled to France.
+Famine of 1315-1317, Battle of Athenry 1316: 5 Irish kings killed along with chieftains from Connacht, Thomond and Westmeath.
 Richard de Clare dies at the Battle of Dysert O’Dea.
 1338: Sacheverell Martholine, Governor of the Isle of Man issues an edict against witchcraft.
-David’s regent Robert Stewart deposes Balliol and David returns.
-Hundred Years War:Edward III claims the French throne.
+David’s regent Robert Stewart, son of Robert the Bruce & Marjorie Stewart, deposes Balliol and David returns.
+1337: Hundred Years War:Edward III, nephew of deceased French King Charles IV, claims the French throne from King Philip VI.
+His armies win victories at Crecy and Poitiers.
 Battle of Neville’s Cross: David II taken to Tower of London and killed.
+Robert Stewart rules as Robert II.

-International: Papal Inquisition of Aragón: Jacques de Molay the last grand-master of the Knight’s Templar burned at the stake by King Philip IV.
-He predicts the King and Pope Clement V will follow him in forty days which they do.
+International: 1309: French archbishop Pope Clement V moves the pope's court from Rome to Avignon, where it remained until 1377.
+Papal Inquisition of Aragón: Jacques de Molay the last grand-master of the Knight’s Templar burned at the stake by King Philip IV.
+He predicts the King and Pope Clement V will follow him in 40 days which they do.
 Norman warlords kill the people of Jerusalem and steal their wealth with the mantra Hep!
 Hep! – Hierosalyma est perdita: Jerusalem is lost.
 Constantinople is turned into a huge slave market.
+1330s: Japan’s Ashikaga clan ousts the Minamotos from power.
+1346: The Danes sell their Estonian holdings to the Teutonic Knights.

 1346-1399 AD